Binsabbar/gitlab-cli-build-monitor/README.md

 ```

 * `baseUrl`: the base url for your Gitlab (keep it as above if not self hosted).
 * `accessToken`: this token is used by cli to access Gitlab API to fetch projects status.
-You only need readonly token.
+You only need api scope token.
 * `projects`: A list of projects to track by the build monitor.
 This can be a combination of id and path.
 Where path is: `NAMESPACE/PROJECT_PATH`.
 * `updateIntervals`: The intervals in seconds for when to check for build status next.